Bri-Gonzalez/SERVER/README.md

 ## MVP

-_The **SERVR** MVP will allow a user to explore a variety of different video game servers.
+_The **SERVER** MVP will allow a user to explore a variety of different video game servers.
 Once a user signs up and logs in, they will be allowed to create new servers, add posts, and leave comments._

 <br>